 2. The administrative email address associated with the target domain.

 To get the domain registrar name, look for something like this under the Whois Record.
-“Registration Service Provided By: XYZ Company”.
+“Registration Service Provided By: XYZ Company.”
 Here XYZ Company is the domain registrar.
-In case if you don’t find this, then scroll up and you’ll see ICANN Registrarunder the “Registry Data”.
+In case if you don’t find this, scroll up and you’ll see ICANN Registrar under the “Registry Data.”
 In this case, the ICANN registrar is the actual domain registrar.

 The administrative email address associated with the domain is the backdoor to hack the domain name.
 It is the key to unlock the domain control panel.
-So you need to hack this email account and take full control of it.
-Email hacking has been discussed in my previous post ” HOW TO HACK EMAIL ACCOUNTS”.
+You need to hack this email account and take full control of it.
+Email hacking has been discussed in my previous post ” HOW TO HACK EMAIL ACCOUNTS.”

-Once you take full control of this email account, you need to visit the domain registrar’s website and click on forgot password in the login page.
-You will be asked to enter either the domain name or the administrative email address to initiate the password reset process. once you do this all the details to reset the password will be sent to the administrative email address.
-Since you already have access to this email account you can easily reset the password of domain control panel.
+Once you take full control of this email account, visit the domain registrar’s website and click forgot password on the login page.
+You will be asked to enter either the domain name or the administrative email address to initiate the password reset process.
+Once you do this, all the details to reset the password will be sent to the administrative email address.
+Since you already have access to this email account, you can easily reset the password of the domain control panel.
 After resetting the password, login to the control panel with your new password and from there you can hijack the domain within minutes.